imcjp/VFL4RR/README.md

 ### The software environment of the source code requires Java, eclipse and MATLAB 2017.

-### Note: in order to run this project successfully, matlab must be installed correctly!!!
+### Note: in order to run this project successfully, Matlab 2017 must be installed correctly!!!